• Skip to primary navigation

 Individually measured ingredients in bowls to make garibaldi biscuits.

-Dried Fruit: this recipe is jazzing up the traditional garibaldi recipe by using cranberries in addition to currants.
-Use both or one or the other if you prefer.
-You could also sub with golden raisins for a slightly sweeter filling.
+Dried Fruit: This recipe is elevating the traditional garibaldi recipe by adding cranberries to the currants.
+Use any combination you prefer.
+You can also substitute golden raisins for a slightly sweeter filling.

-Flour: Self raising flour helps the biscuits to rise slightly.
-To make your own, use 150 grams of all purpose flour and add 2 tsp baking powder and 1/2 tsp salt.
-Check out my more detailed self raising flour post which includes a gluten free option here.
+Flour: Self-raising flour helps the biscuits to rise slightly.
+To make your own, use 150 grams of all-purpose flour and add 2 tsp baking powder and 1/2 tsp salt.
+Check out my more detailed self-raising flour post, which also includes a gluten-free option.

-Butter: to bind the dough together and add richness, I am using plant based butter (unsalted).
-Sub with dairy butter if you prefer.
+Plant-Based Butter: Binds the dough together and adds richness.
+Sub with dairy butter if you are not intolerant.

-Sugar: white sugar adds sweetness.
+Sugar: White sugar adds a clean sweetness.
 Sub with golden or even brown sugar for a more robust flavour.

-Egg (separated): the egg yolk is used for richness and as a binding agent.
+Egg (separated): Egg yolk is used as a binding agent and adds richness.
 The egg white glazes the top of the biscuits and also helps the fruit stick to the bottom layer.
-To veganise this recipe, I recommend using 0.5 flax egg (0.5 tbsp flax seed to 1.5 tbsp water) as a yolk replacement and either water or plant based milk in place of the egg white.
+For a vegan option, use 0.5 flax egg (0.5 tbsp flaxseed to 1.5 tbsp water) as a yolk replacement and replace the egg white with water or plant-based milk.

 Start by gathering all of your ingredients and supplies.
-Separate the egg yolk and egg white and allow them plus the butter to come to room temperature before starting the recipe.
+Separate the egg yolk and egg white and allow them, plus the butter, to come to room temperature.

-Add 75g currants, 50g dried cranberries and 150ml orange juice to a small saucepan.
-The orange juice is going to soften the dried fruit and also increase the flavour.
+Add currants, dried cranberries and orange juice to a small saucepan.
+The orange juice will soften the dried fruit and also increase the flavour.

 Pouring orange juice in to a small saucepan filled with cranberries and currants.